-If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:
+If any of the following happen, tell your doctor immediately or go to the Emergency department at your nearest hospital:

-- yellowing of the skin and/or eyes (jaundice) or other liver problems with a collection of symptoms which may include: mental confusion, drowsiness, restlessness, itching and unconsciousness
+- yellowing of the skin and/or eyes (jaundice) or other symptoms indicating liver problems such as: mental confusion, drowsiness, restlessness, itching and unconsciousness

 - kidney problems e.g. too much or too little urine, or pain when urinating, or pain in the kidneys

 - · troubled breathing

 - chest pain, fast heart beat (palpitations)

 - · convulsion (fits)

 - losing consciousness or in a coma

-- signs of a blood clot such as a swollen and painful area in your leg, and swelling in your foot or ankle.
+- signs of a blood clot such as a swollen and painful area in your leg and swelling in your foot or ankle.